 Scroll down the list of Wi-Fi SSIDs and see what NetSpot has discovered.
 Write down those that interest you.
 Then, on your Windows laptop or mobile phone click or tap the Wi-Fi icon in the system tray area of the taskbar.
 You see a list with all the wireless networks that are not hidden.

-Compare the list of SSIDs in NetSpot with those displayed by Windows, and those that show up only in NetSpot, are hidden by their owners.
+The owners hide the SSIDs that show up only in NetSpot, after comparing the list of SSIDs in NetSpot with those displayed by Windows.
 In my area, Netspot has detected a total of 20 SSIDs or network names.
 By comparison, Windows 10 detected only 8 wireless networks.
 Twelve wireless networks in our area are hidden.

 Using NetSpot to Survey a Known Hidden Wi-Fi Network

-NetSpot can also be used to survey a known hidden Wi-Fi network, which can be useful when setting up a home wireless network you don’t want your neighbors to see.
+You can also use NetSpot to survey a known hidden Wi-Fi network, which can prove useful when you’re setting up a home wireless network you want to keep hidden from your neighbors.

 To survey a hidden Wi-Fi network with NetSpot: